-We acknowledge and celebrate these achievements at weekly Year Group Assemblies, special subject presentations, concerts, and in our regular Parent Newsletters.
+We acknowledge and celebrate these achievements at Year Group Assemblies, special subject presentations, concerts, and in our regular Parent Newsletters as well on our Big Screen in the social area.
 Each year our BGE and Senior Award Ceremonies ensure that the achievements of our pupils receive public recognition.